A Glimpse of Poverty in Bolivia’s Urban High Plateau

-Overview: Urban High Plateau Bolivia
+In the Urban High Plateau Region of Bolivia

 The sister cities of La Paz and El Alto, with a combined population of 2 million, dominate Bolivia’s urban high plateau.